 The run-up in rates – following the rapid rise in housing prices over the past couple years – has created a double whammy for potential homebuyers.
 Home prices are more expensive and the financing is pricier, resulting in a slowdown in the housing market.

-So would-be homebuyers are worse off by the rise in rates.
+So for now the result for would-be homebuyers is somewhat mixed by the rise in the fed funds rate.
 Here’s how to find the lowest mortgage rates today.

 2. Home equity

 The cost of a home equity line of credit (HELOC) will be ratcheting higher, since HELOCs adjust relatively quickly to changes in the federal funds rate.
 HELOCs are typically linked to the prime rate, the interest rate that banks charge their best customers.